-- The authors should first seek mediation with the relevant chair(s) of the faculty home department. - If mediation with the department chair fails to resolve matters, the Dean should be consulted.
-If necessary, the Dean will work with the Vice Dean for Faculty Affairs, or other relevant senior members of the administration, to convene an advisory committee of up to three standing faculty members chosen in consultation with the authors for arbitration to resolve the dispute in a timely manner.
+- Dispute resolution should begin with the graduate group chair(s).
+The relevant department chairs may join the discussion as needed or requested by the faculty member(s). - If these discussions fail to resolve matters, the Director of BGS should be consulted.
+If necessary, the BGS Director will work with the Vice Dean for Faculty Affairs, or other relevant senior members of the administration, to convene an advisory committee of up to three standing faculty members, and one BGS student, chosen in consultation with the authors for arbitration to resolve the dispute in a timely manner.
 The committee will consider the opinions of all parties before reaching a recommendation.